kugurerdem/rugu.dev/content/english/blog/understanding-go-gc/index.md

 Regardless of these details, the main idea is still the same: we have a pacer that basically keeps the garbage collector in sync with the program’s allocation behavior.
 It constantly adjusts when the next collection should happen based on how the heap grows and how much work the previous GC cycle required.

 > [!NOTE] The `GOMEMLIMIT` Option
-> Go also provides an called `GOMEMLIMIT`.
+> Go also provides an option called `GOMEMLIMIT`.
 When the process approaches this limit, the pacer logic triggers the GC immediately, without prior checks.
 It serves as another pacing mechanism, but one focused on memory pressure rather than allocation rate.
 >
-> However, this option is a tricky one. _Efficient Go_ book especially warns us about it:
+> However, this option is a tricky one.
+The _Efficient Go_ especially warns us about it:
 > > **When your program allocates and uses more memory than the desired limit with the `GOMEMLIMIT` option set, it will only make things worse.** This is because the GC will run nearly continuously, **consuming around 25% of the CPU time** that could otherwise be used by your program.